 Tuberous breasts (sometimes called tubular breasts) occur when the breast is constricted at the base as it develops.
 The smaller base causes the breast tissue to push forward and sometimes down.
 Many times a tuberous breast has herniated tissue pushing it against the areola, causing it to bulge or enlarge.
 A higher than normal inframammary fold (where the breast attaches to the chest wall) is also likely to be present, and that will further exacerbate the tube-like shape.
-Women coming to see Beverly Hills plastic surgeon Dr. Cassileth for this condition will sometimes refer to them as "Snoopy breasts" because of their appearance.
+Women coming to see Beverly Hills plastic surgeons Dr. Cassileth and Dr. Killeen for this condition will sometimes refer to them as "Snoopy breasts" because of their appearance.

 In some cases, tuberous breast asymmetry correction surgery may be covered in part by your insurance company.
 Before surgery, our billing team will verify your benefits to see if your insurance plan provides coverage.

-Dr. Cassileth will thoroughly evaluate your specific needs, make specific recommendations, and work closely with you prior to surgery to ensure that you understand both what to expect and what the end result of your procedure will be.
+One of our doctors will thoroughly evaluate your specific needs, make specific recommendations, and work closely with you prior to surgery to ensure that you understand both what to expect and what the end result of your procedure will be.

 Plan on relaxing at home the first two days after your surgery.
 You will be in a comfortable surgery bra that has adjustable straps.
 You may take pain medication during this period of time.
 After the first few days, most people are up and around, off all prescription pain medication, and usually have resumed basic activities.
 However, it is important to avoid all exercise, heavy lifting, and other more strenuous activities for the first three weeks.
 If you go to work, expect to be more tired during the first week and sore by the end of the day.
 If your work involves a lot of moving of your upper body, take the entire first week off.

-Dr. Cassileth insists that all patients undergo a six-month scar treatment regimen after surgery to minimize all scars.
+Our doctors insist that all patients undergo a six-month scar treatment regimen after surgery to minimize all scars.
 During the healing period, the breasts often have tight or small lumpy areas where the internal sutures are located.
 This is common and is most prominent 4-8 weeks after surgery.
 These sutures are absorbable and any lumps caused by them will resolve.
 Your breasts need up to 2 months to fully heal and take their final shape.
 Our team will discuss with you what kind of support and activity you will need during this time.